AnarchyLinux/installer/README.md

 # Introduction

-Anarchy Linux is an Arch based distro providing a hassle free pure install and polished user experience.
-Bundled with the AnarchyISO is a dialog installer enabling you to install from the cli in semi graphical install mode.
-Simply boot up and type 'anarchy' to invoke the installer script, every aspect of the install is taken into account from partitioning and general system configuration, to installing your favorite desktop/wm and additional software from the official Arch Linux repos.
+Anarchy Linux is an Arch-based distro providing a hassle-free pure installation and polished user experience.
+Bundled with the Anarchy ISO is a dialog installer that enables you to install from the CLI in semi graphical install mode.
+Simply boot up and type `anarchy` to invoke the installer script.
+Every aspect of the install is taken into account from partitioning and general system configuration, to installing your favorite DE/WM and additional software from the official Arch Linux repos.

-The Anarchy installer is intended to allow both novice and experienced Linux users a simple and pain free way to install Arch Linux.
-Install when you want it, where you want it, how you want it, that is the Anarchy philosophy.
+The Anarchy installer is intended to provide both novice and experienced Linux users a simple and pain free way to install Arch Linux.
+Install when you want it, where you want it, and how you want it.
+That is the Anarchy philosophy.

-The Anarchy ISO also contains a built in Arch Wiki allowing users to browse the official Arch Linux Wiki from the cli.
-Simply invoke the 'arch-wiki' command at anytime to search the arch wiki (search args may be passed ex: 'arch-wiki beginners guide').
-A utility to update and rank the latest Arch Linux mirrorlist is also included in the ISO it can be invoked by running 'fetchmirrors'.
+The Anarchy ISO also contains a built-in Arch Wiki allowing users to browse the official Arch Linux Wiki from the CLI.
+Simply invoke the `arch-wiki` command at any time to search the Arch Wiki.
+Search args may be passed, e.g. `arch-wiki beginners guide`.

+A utility to update and rank the latest Arch Linux mirrorlist is also included in the ISO.
+It can be invoked by running 'fetchmirrors'.
 The install process for Anarchy is also 100% compatible with the information found in the install guide on the Arch Wiki.

 Anarchy aims to provide a polished and pure Arch install while leaving open every possible configuration avenue for the user to choose from.

 This ISO only contains support only for x86_64 (64 bit) systems.

-### Official Anarchy Linux ISO:
+# Official Anarchy Linux ISO:

 https://anarchy-linux.org/download/